juanfgalindo/IEEE_R9_Industry_Ambassadors/README.md

 Ensure import matplotlib.pyplot as plt is at the top of your script.
 Verify that scores_df is not empty and contains valid Total_Score values.
 If labels overlap, the dynamic sizing should generally prevent this, but for an extremely large number of ambassadors, manual adjustment of fig_height might be considered.
+Downloaded PNG image is empty: This usually occurs if plt.show() is called before plt.savefig().
+The current code is structured to save the image before displaying it, which should prevent this.
+Ensure you are running the latest version of the code provided.